borderyz/neurowaves-lab-documentation/docs/source/2-operationprotocol/eeg-fmri-protocol.rst

 5. Capping: every electrode must be well gelled (we cannot just use the electrodes we need) in an FMRI environment
 6. Impedence check
+    - After setting up the scanner interfaces, the EEG cap was prepared, and we checked the impedance values of each electrode.
+Each electrode should be below 50 kOhm for EEG-fMRI recordings.
+    - It is recommended to record some data outside of the scanner room.
+This can be used to check the quality of ECG signal and check for strong R peaks.
+In this data set, strong R peaks are visible.

 Positioning the ECG Electrode
 -----------------------------